sedol1339/files/papers.md

 Hoffer, E., Hubara, I., & Soudry, D. (2017).
 Train longer, generalize better: closing the generalization gap in large batch training of neural networks. arXiv, 1705.08741.
 Retrieved from https://arxiv.org/abs/1705.08741v2

+    - It has been observed that large batch sizes lead to degradation in generalization performance.
+This remained true even when the models were trained without any budget or limits, until the loss function ceased to improve.
+This decrease in performance has been named the "generalization gap".
+    - We find that the weight distance from its initialization grows logarithmically with the number of weight updates.
+    - Our analysis shows that the initial training phase with high LR enables the model to reach farther locations in the parameter space, which may be necessary to find wider local minima and better generalization.
+    - We propose Ghost Batch Normalization (GBN).
+It acquires the statistics on small virtual ("ghost") batches instead of the real large batch.
+We note that in a multi-device distributed setting, some of the benefits of "Ghost BN" may already occur, since BN is often preformed on each device separately.
+    - We also propose to either increase the LR by the square root of the mini-batch size, or add multiplicative noise to the gradient estimate (both methods yielded similar performance).
+For the first few iterations, we had to clip or normalize the gradients to prevent divergence.
+    - By these LR and BN adjustments, the generalization gap can be significantly decreased (fig. 2).
+It is important to note that other types of noise (e.g., dropout, dropconnect, label noise) change the structure of the covariance matrix and do not help to reduce the generalization gap.
+    - We noticed that the distance between the current weight and the initialization point can be a good measure to decide upon when to decrease the LR, and this is different from common practices.
+There is a long-held belief that the optimization process should not be allowed to decrease the training error when validation error "flatlines".
+However, we observed that substantial improvement to the final accuracy can be obtained by continuing the optimization using the same LR even if the training error decreases while the validation plateaus.
+Subsequent LR drops resulted with a sharp validation error decrease, and better generalization for the final model.
+These observations led us to believe that "generalization gap" phenomenon stems from the relatively small number of updates rather than the batch size.
+    - So, we show that there is no inherent generalization gap problem, if adapting our methods, and the number of iterations is sufcicient.
+However, this opens the another issue: can we speed up training by using large batch sizes?
+After out publication it was shown that, indeed, we can (see "Accurate, large minibatch sgd: Training imagenet in 1 hour")

 Huang, G., Li, Y., Pleiss, G., Liu, Z., Hopcroft, J. E., & Weinberger, K. Q. (2017).
 Snapshot Ensembles: Train 1, get M for free. arXiv, 1704.00109.
 Retrieved from https://arxiv.org/abs/1704.00109v1

     - We train a single neural network, converging to several local minima along its optimization path